TodePond/SandPond/README.md

 * ADD VR SUPPORT.

 ## Done
+* Implement Conway's game of life in 2D and 3D. ❌ I tried it and it was rubbish because the randomness of the machine stopped it working 09.10.19
 * Support custom output arguments. ✔️ 09.10.19
 * Support multi-line functions in TodeSplat. ✔️ 09.10.19
-* Implement TodeSPLAT language. ✔️ 08.10.19 Needs more work
+* Implement TodeSPLAT language. ✔️ Needs more work 08.10.19
 * Implement Res and DReg. ✔️ 02.10.19
 * Implement randomness of selecting a rule. ❌ Covered by custom inputs and outputs.
 01.10.19
 * Implement custom Input and Output class. ✔️ 01.10.19